 I. Setting the agenda for the month meeting shall be the responsibility of the Chair, in consultation with the Executive Board

-IV.
-The agenda will be communicated in advance of meetings
+III.
+The agenda will be communicated in advance of meetings.

 Article IV: Voting